Chick92/ugv_block_V_instructions/README.md

 It is essential that the user does not turn the UGV off by cutting power to it.
 In rare cases, this can cause file corruption on the storage media used to host the operating system of the UGV.

-To turn the UGV off safely, the user has two options available:

-- Shutdown via ROS mobile application
-- Shutdown via SSH

-To turn the UGV off, the ROS mobile application can be used.
-Simply press and hold the shutdown enable button, and press the shutdown button.
-This will send a safe shutdown signal to the UGV.
-A reboot can be achieved with the same process, but using the reboot button instead.

-Shutdown and reboot via SSH can be done either from the Tablet SSH page or from a base station computer.
+To turn the UGV off safely, it is recommended to SSH into the UGV computer and execute a safe shutdown command.
+This can be done from either the UGV tablet, in the SSH tab, or from the terminal application on the base station laptop.

 To do it with the tablet, use the SSH tab and SSH into the UGV on board computer: